 Broad-Based Admissions Overview

-The University of British Columbia expanded its use of broad-based admissions – an application process based both on grades and personal experiences – to all applicants of direct-entry undergraduate programs at both the Vancouver and Okanagan campuses in 2012, making UBC the largest Canadian university to include non-academic criteria in its application process on this scale.
-For the 2017 admissions cycle, personal profiles will be read for applications to the faculties (or schools) of Arts, Applied Science, Forestry, Kinesiology, Land and Food Systems and Science.
+In 2012, UBC expanded its use of broad-based admissions – an application process based both on grades and personal experiences – to all applicants of direct-entry undergraduate programs at the Vancouver and Okanagan campuses.
+UBC is the largest Canadian university to include non-academic criteria in its application process on this scale.

-Broad-based admissions requires applicants to answer five to seven “personal profile” questions in addition to providing secondary school marks.
-The questions give applicants the opportunity to demonstrate self-reflection through their learning, challenges, experiences, and goals in relation, but not limited to:
+The Personal Profile requires applicants to answer four to seven “personal profile” questions.
+The questions give applicants the opportunity to demonstrate self-reflection through their learning, challenges, experiences and goals in relation, but not limited to: